 An in-depth look at transactional data is irreplaceable

 Additionally, while no one likes to see a deal re-traded, it’s important that buyers negotiate deal terms with as much undisputable information as possible.
-Very often completing this deep drill down will uncover negative trends in businesses that give the buyers leverage to negotiate a fairer price, and then buy the business and unlock value they wouldn’t have realized was sitting beneath the surface.
+Very often completing this deep drill down will uncover negative trends in businesses that gives the buyers leverage to negotiate a fairer price, and then buy the business and unlock value they wouldn’t have realized was sitting beneath the surface.
 Negotiating from either side of the table in today’s deal market without this information can be dangerous.